MomsFoodHacks #MomsDinnerHacks #MomsSavingTime

 - Allergies – you may be thinking, but I have a family member who is…insert the right word here (dairy, gluten, meat, tree-nut, shellfish)_____free.
 My daughter was allergic to milk protein and we went dairy-free for her first 14 months.
 It’s completely do-able, this system can easily be used with allergy-friendly ingredients.

 - Kitchen or other catastrophe (i.e. fire drill at work) – you know, you have that perfect chicken and then set the oven mistakenly to 325º F versus 425º F in haste and at dinnertime it’s just not ready or you (in a rush) to leave work forget your groceries in the office fridge, etc. Traffic is insane you get home 40 minutes late… If stuff happens, well – this is when you fall to a plan B super quick dinner (i.e. burritos with scrambled eggs, avocado & grape tomatoes; grilled chicken breast (from your freezer protein stash) over salad or cous cous, quesadillas with quinoa, baby spinach, pan seared steak, etc. Or plan C – take out.
 Hey, I rarely pull the take out lever but in times of extreme fatigue or circumstance, it’s always an option.

 So this requires a little bit of planning ahead – but of course, you already excel at that!
 Once you get used to cooking this way, you can rotate what you do on weekends and week nights.

 I imagine you have recipes you and your family already like that fit within this criteria – however, I will (soon) post a couple of sample menus that I really love.
 If you have questions, special requests, suggestions or worries about the pitfalls I didn’t address above, please leave a comment and I’ll respond.

-Want to see the updated, printable e-book version of this?
+Want to see the updated, e-book version of this?
 Please join the mailing list for the e-book which includes more detail on serving sizes and a printable guide for stocking your pantry and freezer.